Sunday, March 16, 2025

-Jessica Henshaw said eating more vegan or Ayruveda- its helpful to have many different flavors/textures on your plate which helps your taste buds experience alot and fills all your senses.
+My awesome friend- Jessica Henshaw said shes's eating more aligned to vegan or Ayruveda- when not eating with much meat- its helpful to feel more satiated by having many different flavors/textures on your plate which helps your taste buds experience alot and fills all your senses.

-I went and tayed with Jessica in St george for a weekend.
+I went and stayed with Jessica in St george for a weekend.
+We had a such a wonderful time- eating, talking, hiking, talking and eating more delicious food she made.

 When I arrived she made a veggie, chicken, quinoa dish-